New Client Appointments

 Financial and Insurance Information

 We would like to thank you for considering our clinic to provide you with counseling services.
 In exchange for the best level of care we can deliver, there are certain financial responsibilities of which you need to be aware of.
 As a result, we cannot predict how many sessions you will need, or estimate what the total cost of services will be.
+Additionally, some services we provide or need to support you with may not be covered by insurance, so you may need to be prepared for occasional out of pocket expenses.
+This is further explained in the financial forms that you sign with our office prior to starting services with us as part of the intake paperwork.

 What to Expect